jackiddd/IdaLy/README.md

  ## Industrial Data Augmentation Platform
  To fininsh industrial data augmentation tasks more conveniently, we intergrate algorithms above into a software developed by pyqt5.
 You can download the software [here](https://drive.google.com/file/d/1muqsfoieiJoRcCWeEK9OmyYlBWDwvyO4/view?usp=sharing) directly and see the source code here.
  ![example_1](https://github.com/3uchen/IdaLy/blob/master/example_1.png)
-Idap mainly consists of senve modules:data import, algorithm select, algorithm description, parameter setting, PCA visualization, simulation test and save.
+Idap mainly consists of seven modules:data import, algorithm select, algorithm description, parameter setting, PCA visualization, simulation test and save.
 - **Data import**
 You can click the label button of "open file" to import the original data, which only supports numpy file currently.
 The original data can either carry task label or not.
 The task can be industrial regression (such as soft sensor) and classification (such as fault diagnosis), which can be identified by Idap automatically.
 When it's regression, Idap will see continuous output as a feature.
 And when it's classfication, Idap will recombine original data according to the label and then generate data respectively.
 - **Algorithm select**
 You can select any intergrated algorithm by clicking related buttons.
 You can also choose mode of single algorithms or combinational algorithms(developing).
 - **Algorithm descripition**
+This module will display the brief description and reference of algorithm you have selected.
 - **Parameter setting**
+This module will display the parameter setting interface of algorithm you have selected.
+You can preset parameters or adjust them in real time according to visualization output.
 - **PCA visualization**
+You can start data augmentaition procedure by clicking "START" buttoon.
+After finishing it, Idap will use PCA to reduce the dimensionality of original data and generated data.
+And the scatter figure of bidimensional data will display on the interface, where you can indentfy the level of similarity between original data and generated data.
 - **Simulation test**
 - **Save**